Introduction to Authoring Orbs

 Practice with inline orbs.
 Inline orbs can be defined within a single config file for easy and quick testing.

-Orb Authors agree to the CircleCI Code Sharing Terms of Service.
+Orb authors automatically agree to the CircleCI Code Sharing Terms of Service.
 All published orbs are made available publicly on the Orb Registry under the MIT License agreement.
 For more information, see Orb Licensing.

 |Orb Command||Permission Scope|

 Every organization registered on CircleCI is able to claim one unique namespace.
 This includes your personal organization and any organization you are a member of.
-As each organization is limited to a single namespace, In order to register the namespace for an organization you must be the owner of the organization.
+As each organization or user account is limited to a single namespace, in order to register the namespace for an organization you must be the owner of the organization.

 circleci namespace create <name> <vcs-type> <org-name> [flags]

-Continue on to Orb authoring for details on writing your orb.
+Continue on to the Orb Authoring Process guide for information on developing your orb.